 When Does an Inheritance Become Matrimonial Property?

-by | Jul 30, 2024 | Divorce
+by | Jul 30, 2024 | Divorce, Property

 In Ontario, the Family Law Act defines matrimonial property as all property or assets acquired by either spouse between the date of marriage and the date of the separation.
 Within the context of a divorce, matrimonial property is subject to Ontario’s family property regime.